Entropy-Soldier/ges-legacy-code/README.md

 sound functions do not operate across level transitions.

 ## Contributing
-We will accept pull requests and bug reports from anyone.
-All we ask at this state is to limit your requests to bug fixes and compilation fixes.
-New capability and major code revisions will not be accepted until further notice.
+If you have a bug to fix or feature to contribute, please give us a bug report or pull request!
+All we ask is for clear documentation of the change and for your understanding if we decide not to include it.
+Minor bug fixes are more lilely to be accepted than major feature additions, but if there's a feature contribution you'd like to work on feel free to ask ahead of time if it's something we're interested in including in the game.

 ## Code License
 GoldenEye: Source original code (files starting with 'ge_') is licensed under the